Starting February 5, 2018, the Allemande Joy contra

 |There are dances in Dunedin, Christchurch, Nelson, Wellington and Auckland.|

-All contra dances in New Zealand came from contact with Ron and Cathy Arp's touring contra groups from the USA.
-Dunedin was first, followed by Wellington, Christchurch, Auckland and Nelson.
+Contra dancing began in Dunedin in 1996.
+Bernadette Berry had experienced contra at the Canberra folk festival and Sue Galvin danced it while at university in the USA.
+The other contra dances in New Zealand came from contact with Ron and Cathy Arp's touring contra groups from the USA which started coming in 2002.
+Wellington was first followed by Christchurch, Auckland and Nelson.
 Irregular dances have been held in Hokitika.
 See Contra Seeds

 If you want to get a contra dance organized in your town, contact Bill Baritompa.